Ensuring Access to High Quality Child Care Options

 Child Care Resources assists eligible families in their search for subsidized child care.
 Families are determined eligible through the DTA (Department of Transitional Assistance) office if currently receiving TAFDC or have received TAFDC in the last year.
 Income-eligible child care assistance is also available for non-TAFDC families.
 The Department of Early Education and Care maintains a waitlist for all families who are income-eligible for a state subsidy.
 In order to qualify for a state subsidy, you must meet financial guidelines as well as service need guidelines.

-- You can check your financial eligibility by viewing the state sliding fee scale.
+- You can check your financial eligibility by viewing the MA state sliding fee scale and information.

 - You can find more information on service needs by looking at the EEC Financial Assistance Policy Guide.